nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### About this feature

-The add internship application task feature allows users to add a task associated to an internship application in the tracker via the command `addtask INDEX TASKNAME /at TASKTIME`, where `INDEX` must be a positive integer within the list, `TASKNAME` must not be an empty string, and `TASKTIME` must be in the format `dd-MM-yyyy HH:mm`.
+The add internship application task feature allows users to add a task associated to an internship application in the tracker via the command `addtask TASKNAME /at TASKTIME`, where `TASKNAME` must not be an empty string, and `TASKTIME` must be in the format `dd-MM-yyyy HH:mm`.

 #### How it is implemented

 The `addtask` command is facilitated by the `AddTaskCommand` and `AddTaskCommandParser`.
-It uses the `List#get(int index)` on the list of internship applications returned from the `Model#getFilteredInternshipList()` to get the target `Internship` object to be updated.
+It uses the internship applications returned from the `Model#getSelectedInternship()` to get the target `Internship` object to be updated.
 A new `Internship` object is then created with the new `Task` updated in the `List<Task>`.
 The `InTrack#setInternship(Internship target, Internship editedInternship)` which is exposed in the `Model` interface as `Model#setInternship(Internship target, Internship editedInternship)` is called to replace the